 Discover Your Space is an annually organised networking event at the Faculty of Aerospace Engineering of the TU Delft, however, this year it will take place entirely online.
-On the evening of Thursday November 29th, many companies active in the Dutch space sector will give a short pitch presentation as well as present workshop challenges for the students.
+On the evening of Tuesday November 10th, many companies active in the Dutch space sector will give a short pitch presentation as well as present workshop challenges for the students.
 On Thursday November 12th, there will be a networking drink at the Faculty of Aerospace Engineering so students aspiring a career in the space industry can get to know the companies they are interested in.

 Space Department (RVD)

 The Space Department (Dutch: Ruimtevaartdispuut, RVD) is the body of the VSV ‘Leonardo da Vinci’ that promotes astronautics among students and employees by organising lectures, excursions and other space-related activities.
 Approximately two times per quarter, the Space Department organises a lecture about a space-related subject.
 The guest lecturers come from all over Europe, but mostly from the Benelux and talk about a variety of topics from deep-space missions such as MarsOne or grand space projects such as the Galileo project.

 Next to that, every quarter the Space Department organises an excursion to a space-related company or exposition, sometimes even abroad.
 The goal of these excursions is to have a look inside a company, where you would normally not be allowed.
-Every year in July, the Multiple Day Excursion (MDE) is organized.
-This is a one week trip to a European country in which a group of about 20 students visit leading space-companies in that country.
-Of course, there is also plenty of room to explore the culture of the particular location.
+Furthermore, the Space Department organises the VSV symposium every other year.
+The aim of this symposium is to bring students into contact with modern day issues and solutions of the industry.